michaelgoitein/Virtusa-digital-playbook-theme/README.md

 - 1.2 - Moved search bar to header, added breadcrumbs, additional cleanup and formatting

 ## Known Issues
-- Need to resolve some display and UX issues
+- Additional redesign to come
+- Home page still requires design
 - Need to provide ability for users to access content by role
+- Navigation needs to be finalized